 Federal Head Start/Early Head Start Guidelines and the American Academy of Pediatrics recommend this schedule for Well Baby/Child Exams: By age 1 month, 2, 4, 6, 9, 12, 15, 18 months, 2, 3, 4, 5 years and yearly after that.
-Most health care providers follow these guidelines in some form.
-You should ask your provider what their schedule for Well-Child exams is; it may be different because of your child's health needs.
+Most health care providers follow these guidelines.
+(WIC appointments do NOT count as well child exams).